 Being established in 1972 only with 8 undergraduates, the department proudly demonstrates much evidence for its immense growth during its journey through the years.
-The number of undergraduate student intake has been increased up to 80 students per batch, and at present the student body of the Department of Chemical and Process Engineering is consisted with about 320 undergraduates studying at various levels of their Bachelor's degree program, 3 Masters students, 6 M.Phil. students and 9 Ph.D. students.
+The number of undergraduate student intake has been increased up to 80 students per batch, and at present, the student body of the Department of Chemical and Process Engineering is consisted with over 300 undergraduates studying at various levels of their bachelor's degree program, Masters students, M.Phil. students and Ph.D. students.

-Research, being an integral part of the of undergraduate curriculum postgraduate studies, not only boosts the research potential of the students but also benefits the field of Chemical and Process Engineering through the flow of huge contribution of better solutions innovative ideas into it.
+Research, being an integral part of the curriculum of undergraduate and postgraduate studies, not only boosts the research potential of the students but also benefits the field of Chemical and Process Engineering through the flow of huge contribution of better solutions and innovative ideas into it.
 The availability of well-functioning laboratory facilities with the well-guided supervision enhances the value of the research activities.